oracle/weblogic-kubernetes-operator/site/installation.md

 ```
 # on your build machine:
-docker save weblogic-kubernetes-operator:developer > operator.tar
+docker save weblogic-kubernetes-operator:some-tag > operator.tar
 scp operator.tar YOUR_USER@YOUR_SERVER:/some/path/operator.tar
 # on each Kubernetes worker:
 docker load < /some/path/operator.tar
 ```

-Verify that you have the right image by running `docker images | grep webloogic-kubernetes-operator` on both machines and comparing the image IDs.
+Verify that you have the right image by running `docker images | grep weblogic-kubernetes-operator` on both machines and comparing the image IDs.

-[comment]: # ( Pull the operator image )
-[comment]: # ( You can let Kubernetes pull the Docker image for you the first time you try to create a pod that uses the image, but we have found that you can generally avoid various common issues like putting the secret in the wrong namespace or getting the credentials wrong by just manually pulling the image by running these commands *on the Kubernetes master*: )
-[comment]: # ( docker login container-registry.oracle.com )
-[comment]: # ( docker pull container-registry.oracle.com/middleware/weblogic-kubernetes-operator:latest )

 ## Customizing the operator parameters file